Urban Transformation Program

 The Parramatta Road corridor is a strategically important transport and movement route for people who live, work and travel in the area.
 The Corridor is characterised by chronic traffic congestion, loud noise and low quality commercial premises.
 The Corridor, which connects Sydney CBD to Parramatta, Sydney’s second CBD, is a priority area for the long term growth and improvement of Sydney.

 After three years of consultation and collaboration, the Strategy and Implementation Tool Kit have now been finalised and adopted by the NSW Government.
-The Strategy does not rezone land but will be given statutory force by a Ministerial Direction under section 117 of the Environmental Planning and Assessment Act 1979.
+The Strategy does not rezone land but is given statutory force by a Ministerial Direction under section 117 of the Environmental Planning and Assessment Act 1979.

 The Strategy is supported by an Implementation Tool Kit – a suite of four documents which will be used by councils and other stakeholders when making land use decisions.